Skip to content

 Frequently asked questions

-What is the current minimum wage (SMI) in Spain?
+What is the current minimum wage (SMI) in Spain for 2026?

 How does the Spanish SMI interact with collective bargaining agreements?